 Analysis

 To test our hypotheses we fit Bayesian multivariate phylogenetic mixed models using the MCMCglmm package (61) in R v 3.2.4 (62).
-As venom volume and LD50 are likely to have co-evolved both were included as response variables in all models.
+As venom volume and LD50 are likely to have co-evolved, both were included as correlated (??) multivariate normal response variables in all models.
 Phylogeny was controlled by including it using the animal term in the MCMCglmm model while variation due to multiple measures on individual species was included using a separate random term.
 For the main model snake body mass; LD50 inoculation method (SC, IM, IV, IP); habitat dimensionality (2D, 3D); the presence of eggs in the diet (absent, present); and the phylogenetic distance of diet species to LD50 model were included as explanatory variables to give the analysis;

 Volume + LD50 = f(Snake mass + LD50 method + Presence of eggs in diet + Phylogenetic distance between diet and model species + Habitat dimensionality) (275 observations over 99 species).